philgyford/ansible-multi-django/README.md

 * `db_password`: Optional.
 Password for the database.
 Database name and username will be the same as the app's `name`.

+* `allowed_hosts`: Optional.
+A dictionary with keys of environment names (eg, `production`) each one with an array of allowed hostnames. eg, `production: ['example.org', 'www.example.org']`.
+Used in Nginx config and maybe in your `virtualenv_postactivate_appname.j2` template.

-* `django_settings_file`: Optional.
-A dictionary with keys of environment names (eg, `production`) and the Python path to the settings file within the app, eg, if the app is in `django-myproject/myproject/settings/live.py` then use `production: myproject.settings.live`.
+* `django_settings_module`: Optional.
+A dictionary with keys of environment names (eg, `production`) and the Python path to the settings file within the app. eg, `production: 'myproject.settings.live'`.

-* `environment_variables`: Optional.
-A dictionary of keys/values that will be added to the virtualenv's `postactivate` script.

 * `nginx_config`: Optional.
 If present, the site will have its Nginx site enabled.

-    Within there should be one dictionary per environment (eg, `production`), each containing config variables:
-    * `allowed_hosts`: Required.
-A dictionary of domain patterns for environment names.
+We don't currently use any settings in here, so it should be set to an empty dictionary (`{}`).

 * `gunicorn_config`: Optional.
 If present Gunicorn and Supervisor will be set up.